 Deciding whether or not to breastfeed is a very personal choice.
 Below are a few research-based facts about the importance of breast milk that may help inform your choice:

 Check your Aetna plan.
 You may be able to buy a breast pump and supplies from one of our suppliers at no charge or at a discounted rate.
-Covered items may include a standard electric pump (not hospital grade) or a manual one.
+Covered items may include:

 Many Aetna plans also cover up to six visits with a lactation consultant if you need support with breastfeeding.
 Your in-network ob/gyn or pediatrician may offer these services through his or her office.